Stop Law Firms From Sending Threatening Demand Letters

 In recent years, since the enactment of the American Disabilities Act in 1990, courts throughout the country have ruled that accessibility laws also pertain to a company’s website, and have held companies financially liable for difficulties that disabled visitors experience online.

 A Department of Justice (DOJ) investigation spurred on by advocacy groups and litigation can be just around the corner for your website.
-It’s also a very lucrative business for plaintiffs’ attorneys who want to line their pockets, so it’s important for financial institutions to take proactive steps now to move their websites towards ADA Compliance to save themselves the cost of pricey litigation.
+It’s a very lucrative business for plaintiffs’ attorneys who want to line their pockets, so it’s important for financial institutions to take proactive steps now to move their websites towards ADA Compliance which may save them the cost of pricey litigation.

 Banks that do not have ADA compliant websites can face serious issues, and if unaddressed—can expose your financial institution not only to high costs but also to bad publicity.
 There are ADA requirements for credit unions that need to be met as well.
 All that it takes is one frustrated user of your bank’s website partnering with a disability rights advocacy group or an amenable attorney to bring a case against your institution.
 What’s more, there’s no geographic restriction with the Internet.
 A plaintiff using your bank’s website in another state could file a lawsuit in that jurisdiction, which would be even more costly for you to defend.